 Trump Chips Away at Obama-Era Rules

-Methane, the main component of natural gas, is 28 to 34 times more effective at trapping heat than CO2 over the course of a century.
+Methane, the main component of natural gas, is a potent short-lived climate pollutant that is 28 to 34 times more effective at trapping heat than CO2 over the course of a century.
 It accounts for about 10 percent of U.S. greenhouse gas emissions, and the oil and gas sector is the largest source in this country.

 The Obama administration had tried to address this in part by passing two rules to limit emissions—one through the EPA that applies nationwide but only to new operations, and another, through the Bureau of Land Management, that applies to new and existing operations on federal lands.
 The Trump administration has said it's reviewing the rules, and it is widely expected to weaken them.
 The BLM has postponed its rule for two years, while the EPA has proposed doing the same.
 Environmentalists and some states have sued to overturn the delays.
 In May, the Senate rejected an attempt to repeal the BLM rule.